-Nutrigenomics and extra virgin olive oil are a natural weapon to defend ourselves against cancers and other diseases.
+Nutrigenomics and extra virgin olive oil are a natural weapon to defend ourselves from cancers and other diseases.

 Research has shown the importance of extra virgin olive oil (OEVO) to our health.

-Nutrigenomics is a fairly recent, very complex science that studies the interaction between food and genetics, opening new horizons in medicine.
-In DNA there are certain genes called oncogenes that are normally inactivated, that is, they do not work thanks to the action of other genes.
+Nutrigenomics is a fairly recent, very complex science that studies the interaction between food and genetics, opening up new horizons in medicine.
+In DNA there are certain genes called oncogenes that are normally inactivated.
+They do not work thanks to the action of other genes.
 In cancer cells, on the other hand, oncogenes activate and cause uncontrolled cell proliferation.
-The onset of tumors can be affected by both endogenous substances (of the body such as hormones) and exogenous substances (chemicals, foods).
+The onset of tumors can be affected by both endogenous substances from the body such as hormones and exogenous substances such as chemicals and food

 Animal-borne dietary fats are rich in the fat and polyunsaturated acids of the series Ω6 while vegetable fats contain monounsaturated and polyunsaturated fatty acids from the series Ω3.
-Vegetable fats have a protective effect against tumors, as demonstrated in populations in Mediterranean areas where the incidence of breast and colon cancer is lower than in northern Europe as a result of the use of olive oil.
+Vegetable fats have a protective effect against tumors, as demonstrated in people from the Mediterranean areas where the incidence of breast and colon cancer is lower than in northern Europe as a result of the use of olive oil.

-OEVO contains many substances that act on biological genes and mechanisms that help us defend ourselves against many diseases.
-An all-Italian study published in 2016 in the International Union of Biochemistry and Molecular Biology Journal, explains how OEVO is a typical Mediterranean diet food that benefits DNA, in particular, by acting on genes involved in age and lifestyle-related diseases such as cancers, cardiovascular and neurodegenerative diseases.
+Extra virgin olive oil (OEVO) contains many substances which act on biological genes and mechanisms that help us defend ourselves against many diseases.
+An all-Italian study published in 2016 in the International Union of Biochemistry and Molecular Biology Journal, explains how OEVO, which is a typical food from the Mediterranean diet, can benefit DNA by acting on genes involved in age and lifestyle-related diseases such as cancers, cardiovascular and neurodegenerative diseases.